markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

   </section>
 </main>
 ```

 To finish our markup, let's also add the `<footer>`:

 ```html
 <footer>
   &copy;2020 by Taskinator
 </footer>
 ```

-Time to save and refresh the page in the browser.
+Time to save and open the `index.html` in the browser.
 Compare your page to the mock-up to see if we have correctly created our markup.

 ![Browser in Lesson One](./assets/lesson-1/200-lesson-one-mock-up.png)

+The mock-up looks great so far.
 Let's add, commit, then push our feature branch up to GitHub.

 > **Deep Dive:** The project looks great so far by using the style sheet provided to us.
 While we won't be rehashing too much CSS throughout this project, it is a good idea to look at the style sheet and see how we are incorporating these rules to make a mobile friendly app using flexbox.

-## Create an Element Object
+## Create a DOM Element

 Nice work, the app looks great so far, but if we try to click the button; nothing happens.
 We would like to have this button add a task to our task list as shown here:

 > **Asset Needed:** [Gif adding task to task list Jira Issue FSFO-191](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-191)

 So how do we get our button to work?
 Let's answer the following questions to guide the thought process: